S-LucasSerrano/miniLibX_sample/README.md

 ````
 It has to return an int, but this value is never used for anything as far as I know.
 As you can see, it only can receive a pointer to one variable, so what is usually done is pass a pointer to a struct that contains all the info that your function needs to work.
 What I do is make this function receive the whole program struct so it has access to the mlx pointer, the window and anything else it may need.

 Here you have a list with all the events and masks.
-I’ve never really used masks for anything and don’t really know how they work, but, well, there they are:
+I’ve never really use masks for anything and don’t really know how they work, but, well, there they are:
 https://harm-smits.github.io/42docs/libs/minilibx/events.html

 Some useful events: